A stroke can affect the way your brain understands, organises and stores information. This is also known as cognition.

 6. Find ways to relax

 Your mind needs to rest just as much as your body.
 Even small things like going for a short walk, listening to music or having a quiet moment to yourself in another room can help to calm your mind.
 Some people find mindfulness or meditation really helpful.
-Relaxing can be difficult if you have a busy home life, but it's important that you find a way to rest your mind when you get tired or frustrated.
+Relaxing can be difficult if you have a busy home life, but it’s important to find a way to rest your mind when you get tired or frustrated.

 7. Tell people what's going on